Developer-Autodesk/forge.learning/docs/viewer/2legged/ui.md

           <h4 class="modal-title" id="myModalLabel">Create new bucket</h4>
         </div>
         <div class="modal-body">
-          <input type="text" id="newBucketKey" class="form-control"> For demonstration purposes, objects (files) are
+          <input type="text" id="newBucketKey" class="form-control"> For demonstration purposes, objects (files)
-          NOT automatically translated.
+          are NOT automatically translated.
 After you upload, right click on the object and select "Translate".
-Bucket keys must be of the form [-_.a-z0-9]{3,128}
+Note: Technically your bucket name is required to be globally unique across the entire platform - to keep things simple with this tutorial your client ID will be prepended by default to your bucket name and in turn masked by the UI so you only have to make sure your bucket name is unique within your current Forge app.
         </div>
         <div class="modal-footer">
           <button type="button" class="btn btn-default" data-dismiss="modal">Cancel</button>